mgechev/blog.mgechev.com/_drafts/build-learn-your-own-light-lightweight-angularjs.markdown

 ```
 {% endhighlight %}

-What we do here is to check whether the watched expression is a function, if it is we simply call it in the context of the current scope.
-Otherwise we change the context of execution, using `with` and later run `eval` for evaluating the expression.
-This allows us to run expressions like: `foo + bar * baz()`, or even more complex JavaScript expressions.
+We check whether the watched expression is a function, if it is we call it in the context of the current scope.
+Otherwise we change the context of execution, using `with` and later run `eval` for getting the result of the expression.
+This allows us to evaluate expressions like: `foo + bar * baz()`, or even more complex JavaScript expressions.
 Of course, we won't support filters, since they are extension added by AngularJS.

 ### Directives

-So far we can't do a lot of useful things without implementation.
-In order to make it real we need to add a few directives and services.
+So far we can't anything useful with the primitives we have.
+In order to make it rocks we need to add a few directives and services.
 Lets implement `ngl-bind` (called `ng-bind` in AngularJS), `ngl-model` (`ng-model`), `ngl-controller` (`ng-controller`) and `ngl-click` (`ng-click`)

 #### ngl-bind